Predictive Index Personality Types - Full Guide

 The Predictive Index Personality Types

-Within the 17 Predictive Index profiles there is a further division into four types of profiles, which group together the types that have similar scores in the four predictive index factors.
+Within the 17 Predictive Index profiles there is a further division into four types of profiles, which group together the types that have similar scores in the four predictive index factors which are: analytical profiles, social profiles, stabilizing profiles, and persistent profiles.

 Analytical Profiles – Predictive Index reference profiles belonging to this group are more task oriented than people oriented, work at a faster pace, and are more dominant and formal than socially extravert.